RajveerSingh-24/Rflix_VideoStreaming_project/README.md

-# Rflix Clone
+# Rflix - Movies Streaming Website

-A modern, responsive Rflix-like streaming website built with HTML, CSS, and JavaScript.
+A modern, responsive Netflix-like streaming website built with HTML, CSS, and JavaScript.
 This project recreates the look and feel of a streaming platform interface with smooth animations, hover effects, and interactive features.

 ## 🎬 Features